hkaanturgut/Jenkins-Pipeline-Web-App-Postgres-Node-React-Deployed-on-EC2-with-Ansible-Docker/README.md

   - Make a failure stage and ensure to destroy infrastructure, ECR repo and docker images when the pipeline failed.
   #

+ ## Conclusion
+This project provides a straightforward and automated solution for deploying a web application built with PostgreSQL, Node.js, and React frameworks on AWS infrastructure.
+The use of Ansible for infrastructure orchestration and Docker for containerization streamlines the deployment process, while the Jenkins pipeline automates the entire build and deployment process, simplifying the deployment process significantly.
+#
   # Steps

  - Create a Jenkins server runs in EC2 instance and a security group with Terraform